JuliaHEP/Geant4.jl/README.md

 Example in a notebook format similar to RE03 but with different primary particle generator (MedicalBeam) and using the scoring mechanism.
 Plots are produced after each run.

 ## Running the visualization examples
-The project includes additional functionality for visualization under the directory G4Visualization.
-This is done in a different directory to separate the dependencies.
+The project includes additional functionality for visualization under the directory ext/G4Vis as an extension.
+The extension is activated if the following modules are included in the project ("Makie", "Colors", "StaticArrays", "Rotations", "LinearAlgebra"), which is the same if the project is set to `ext/G4Vis/examples`.
 To run the examples do:
-- `julia --project=G4Visualization -i  G4Visualization/examples/B1vis.jl`
+- `julia --project=ext/G4Vis/examples -i  ext/G4Vis/examples/B1vis.jl`
    Note the option `-i` to keep the interactive session open.
+- The notebook `ext/G4Vis/examples/Solids.ipynb` have all the type of solids that can be defined with Geant4